guillaumemoreau/db-course/09_bigd.md

 - Main elements
   - Sharding: partitioning data on several servers
-  - Consistent hashing: partitioning data on several servers which are themselved partitioned on a segment
+  - Consistent hashing: partitioning data on several servers which are themselves partitioned on a segment
   - Map Reduce: parallel programming model
   - MVCC: Multiversion consistency control
   - Vector-Clock: allows concurrent updating by timestamping of data